Henry Metelmann: Life after the second world war

-After spending time in a prisoner of war camp in the United States, he was sent to the United Kingdom in 1946, where he settled permanently upon his release in 1948, living in Hampshire and then Godalming, Surrey, working as a railway signalman and then a groundsman at Charterhouse School.
+After spending time in various prisoner of war camps in the United States, he was sent to the United Kingdom in 1946, where he settled permanently upon his release in 1948 (after having briefly returned to Germany), living in Hampshire and then Godalming, Surrey, working as a railway signalman and then a groundsman at Charterhouse School.
 He was a member of the Communist Party and the Campaign for Nuclear Disarmament, becoming a committed peace activist.
-After the publication of Through Hell for Hitler he was the subject of a 60 minute BBC Two Timewatch documentary broadcast on 5 December 2003.
+After the publication of Through Hell for Hitler he was the subject of a 60 minute BBC Two Timewatch documentary broadcast on 5 December 2003 where he openly admits to war crimes he took part in.
 He was also interviewed for other television programmes and lectured to young people in schools and colleges.